nolageek/twitch/README.md

 !leaderboard | See leaderboard URL
 &nbsp;|&nbsp;
 **Dead by Daylight** |
-!shrine | The current items in the Shrine of Secrets !dbdptb | Latest DBD forum post on Public Test Builds !ptb | Information on latest/next PTB
-!dbdnews	| The latest DBD news post (Link to DBD forum) !devupdate	| The latest DBD developer update post (Link to DBD forum) !dbdpatch | Default newest forum post on latest patch, also specify 301, 300, 271, 270 !dbdservers | See !devupdate command
-!dbdleak | Latest post from /r/LeaksByDaylight
-!perk `perk` | Get information on Dead by Daylight `perk`. ex: !perk noed !3yearstream | 3 Year anniversary stream details (Link to DBD forum) !vanilla | Dev message regarding Vanilla Gameplay Experiment !bloodhunt | Information on current or last announced bloodhunt !collapse | Information / Launch trailer for Endgame Collapse (YouTube) !leak | Latest leak information (Ghostface!)
-!locker | Adds +1 to the `locker` counter when nolageek hides in a locker !stranger | Link to Stranger Things announcement trailer &nbsp;|&nbsp;
+!dbdshrine | The current items in the Shrine of Secrets !dbdptb | Latest DBD forum post on Public Test Builds !dbdnews	| The latest DBD news post (Link to DBD forum) !devupdate	| The latest DBD developer update post (Link to DBD forum) !dbdpatch | Default newest forum post on latest patch, also specify 301, 300, 271, 270 !dbdleak | Latest post from /r/LeaksByDaylight !dbdperk `perk` | Get information on Dead by Daylight `perk`. ex: !perk noed !bloodhunt | Information on current or last announced bloodhunt !locker | Adds +1 to the `locker` counter when nolageek hides in a locker &nbsp;|&nbsp;
 **Dying Light** |
-!docket | Link to new docket announcements on twitter &nbsp;|&nbsp;
+&nbsp;|&nbsp;
 **Stardew Valley** |
 !faint | Adds +1 to the faint counter when nolageek has fainted!